 Pumas are now protected through sustainable tourism.
 And if you’re a nature lover, puma spotting should definitely be on your bucket list!

-At EcoCamp, we are proud to work with guide and tracker Victor Vega, with years of experience observing and photographing these beautiful animals.
+At EcoCamp, we are proud to work with guide and puma tracker Victor Vega, with years of experience observing and photographing these beautiful animals.

-Picture below : naturalist guide Victor Vega and partner Nana Mikkelsen in Torres del Paine
+Picture below: naturalist guide Victor Vega and partner Nana Mikkelsen in Torres del Paine

 What is your role as a naturalist guide?

-I have been living in Chile’s Magallanes region for the past 9 years.
-My main focus is wildlife as a whole, over the years I specialized on birds and pumas.
-I lead people throughout Torres del Paine national park for responsible wildlife encounters.
+"I have been living in Chile’s Magallanes region for more than 10 years.
+My primary focus is wildlife as a whole; over the years, I specialized in birds and pumas.
+I lead people throughout Torres del Paine National Park for responsible wildlife encounters.

-During these days looking for wildlife, my role is to ensure encounters are responsible, safe and with an educational aspect that makes it a life-changing experience.
+During these days looking for wildlife, my role is to ensure encounters are responsible, safe, and with an educational aspect that makes it a life-changing experience".

 Where do you look for pumas in Torres del Paine?

-We look for pumas in Torres del Paine national park and in the Leona Amarga estancia (Estancia Laguna Amarga), a huge private land of 7.000 hectares bordering the park (about 22.000 acres).
-This land has been untouched for the past years and rewilding became a reality, with a healthy population of pumas.
+"We look for pumas in Torres del Paine National Park and the Estancia Laguna Amarga, a huge private land of 7.000 hectares bordering the park (about 22.000 acres).
+This land has been untouched for years, and rewilding has become a reality, with a healthy population of pumas.
 Guanacos are roaming freely in that ranch.
 About 40 different bird species are found there.
-There is a fascinating habitat for local animals, where one can observe the balance between local mammals, including foxes, skunks and armadillos.
+There is a fascinating habitat for local animals, where one can observe the balance between local mammals, including foxes, the Andean condor, skunks, and armadillos.
 Years ago, this land was mainly used for sheep and cattle.
-Nowadays, it is a perfect example of wildlife conservation where nature lovers can dive into the animals’ behavior.
+Nowadays, it is a perfect example of wildlife conservation where nature lovers can dive into the animals’ behavior".

 What do travelers experience while observing pumas in Patagonia?

-Nothing compares with the fact to see pumas living their daily lives freely in such a unique environment.
-Today, various pumas having their territory here, have become more tolerant to human observation.
-That means they do not feel threatened by humans any more, a proof that conservation efforts became effective.
+"Nothing compares with the fact of seeing pumas living their daily lives freely in such a unique environment.
+Today, various pumas that have their territory here have become more tolerant of human observation.
+That means they no longer feel threatened by humans, which is proof that conservation efforts have become effective.
 Travelers can therefore observe pumas without stressing them, while always maintaining a safe distance and responsible behavior.
 As a guide, I love to see emotions in travelers’ eyes.
-Everyone who sees a pumas becomes emotionally connected.
+Everyone who sees a puma becomes emotionally connected.
 What you feel by observing these cats is powerful, but it also matters for travelers to come back home with increased knowledge.

-By observing pumas, travelers learn about the challenges of pumas’ conservation in Patagonia’s ranches, where in some places pumas are still threatened by hunting.
+By observing pumas, travelers learn about the challenges of pumas’ conservation in Patagonia’s ranches, where in some places pumas are still threatened by hunting".

 What are the main challenges pumas are facing in Patagonia?

-From the 19th century, families (mostly European settlers) were given huge pieces of lands across Patagonia.
-The Chilean government would provide hectares of land for these families to work with the sheep and cattle, soon conflicts appeared between these animals and pumas.
+"From the 19th century, families (mostly European settlers) were given huge pieces of land across Patagonia.
+The Chilean government would provide hectares of land for these families to work with the sheep and cattle, but soon conflicts appeared between these animals and pumas.
 For pumas, killing their natural prey - such as guanacos - can take up to 10 attempts.
 Killing a sheep is way easier, as the sheep won’t escape pumas.

 What is a puma tracking experience like in Patagonia?

-In order to offer an outstanding puma tracking experience, guides must understand the animals’ behavior.
+"To offer an outstanding puma tracking experience, guides must understand the animals’ behavior.
 We start in the early morning, when pumas are mostly active.
 We are also looking for pumas during the last hours before dusk.
 Everything begins with a search, the perfect time for travelers to connect with the place and to understand the environment.

-Up for a puma tracking experience?
+Interested in photographing Patagonia´s big cat?
 Check out our puma tracking program here!